diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

         | map(words => (words(0), 1)).
         | reduceByKey{ (a, b) => a + b }
 ```
 After executing these lines in the shell, the program has not performed any actions.
-Instead, it has implicitly defined a directed acyclic graph (DAG) of RDD objects that will be used later once an action occurs.
-Each RDD maintains a pointer to one or more parents along with metadata about what type of relationship they have.
-For instance, when you call val b = a.map() on an RDD, the `RDD b keeps a reference to its parent a`.
+Instead, it has implicitly defined a directed acyclic graph (DAG) of RDD objects that will be used later once an action occurs. `Each RDD maintains a pointer to one or more parents along with metadata about what type of relationship they have`.
+For instance, when you call val b = a.map() on an RDD, the RDD b keeps a reference to its parent a.
 These pointers allow an RDD to be traced to all of its ancestors.

 To display the lineage of an RDD, Spark provides a `toDebugString()` method.
 In Example 8-8, we’ll look at some of the RDDs we created in the preceding example.
 **Example 8-8.
 Visualizing RDDs with toDebugString() in Scala**